 I just love the examples of op art included with this lesson.
 Although this project is aimed at older art students, this blog has many elementary projects also.

 Becca Ruth teaches high school art and on her blog explains her process of preparing the students, through examples and power point presentation, to do this optical illusion op art.
 You'll want to visit her blog, That Little Art Teacher, for this and other art projects.

 I am so impressed with the "Zentangle Hands" project on the Fun Art 4 Kids blog.
 Lori, the author of the blog, takes the Zentangle craze into her classroom and gives her 6th grade art students an opportunity to create unique patterns inside a tracing of their hand.

 The class viewed internet videos of Zentangle art before deciding to use the hand as the platform for this project.
 Lori encouraged her students to use closely spaced lines to achieve light and dark areas.
 She also provided the students with copies of Zentangle art to provide them with ideas.

-Patty's tutorial takes you step-by-step through the drawing of the Grand Canyon and then explains the painting process.
+Cassie's tutorial takes you step-by-step through making the paper plate loom, painting the pastoral landscape and weaving the tree.
 This is truly an outstanding project that has to give the students a lot of satisfaction when completed.